GuiltedRose/notes/Operating Systems/Protected Mode Development.md

 times 512-($ - $$) db 0
 ```
 This ensures that our C code is now started by our kernel.
+For more information go to [[Text Mode]].